What is Sudden Unexpected Death of an Infant (SUDI)?

 - Keep the head and face uncovered.
 Consider using a one-piece sleeper/suit.
 If a blanket is used, it should be tucked in firmly and only reach as far as the baby’s chest.

 - Never smoke around a baby.

-- Babies should sleep separate from, but close to the parents.
-It is suggested that parents place a crib, bassinet or cradle that meets safety standards near the bed, instead of having the baby sleep in bed with the parents.
+- Babies should sleep separate from, but close to caregivers.
+It is suggested that caregivers place a crib, bassinet or cradle that meets safety standards near the bed, instead of having the baby sleep in bed with the parents.
 Do not put the baby to sleep on an adult bed or sofa.
 Sometimes a baby is injured by rolling off an adult bed or sofa.

 - Breastfeeding has important health benefits for babies.
-Babies may be brought into bed for breastfeeding or comforting, but should be returned to the crib/bassinet when the parent is ready to sleep.
+Babies may be brought into bed for breastfeeding or comforting, but should be returned to the crib/bassinet when the caregiver is ready to sleep.